World-NET: Timeline

 World-NET is the last remaining independent operator, with more than 22 million francs in sales and 3 million francs in profits.
 It is sold the 12 of Jun 2000 to the telecommunications company Kaptech (now Neuf Telecom) and ceases operations on May 31, 2002.

 IRC Network

 World-NET provided an IRC network at irc.worldnet.net.
+After the domain name stopped being renewed in late 2018, the IRC network has been moved to irc.worldnet.fun and is maintained by volunteers.